Asymptotic Value of Monitoring Structures in Stochastic Games: Monotonicity of the Limit SSE Payoff Set

 \subsection{Application: Partnership Game}

-We study an example of symmetric partnership game.
-It is useful to illustrate our results, as no player's deviation is distinguishable from another player's deviation due to the game's symmetric structure; hence the folk theorem does not hold.
-It also serves as an example where our strict improvement result (\autoref{thm:strict}) can be applied.
+We apply the above results to PSSE in a symmetric partnership game.
 Consider $N \in \mathbb{N}$ agents who simultaneously choose either $e$ (``effort'') or $ne$ (``no effort'').
 Choosing $ne$ incurs no cost, while $e$ costs $c > 0$ for each player.
 Since the game is symmetric, we use the total number of efforts $ k \in \{0,\dots,N\}$ instead of the whole effort profile to simplify the exposition in the following.
 There is state $s \in S$ that affects the productivity of the team and evolves over time.
-We assume that the state transition is action-independent and follows the transition law $q: S \rightarrow \Delta(S)$.
+We assume that state transition is action-independent and follows the transition law $q: S \rightarrow \Delta(S)$.

 Let $\pi(k,s) \in \mathbb{R}$ represent the expected revenue given $k$ efforts at state $s$.
 The $N$ agents share the revenue equally, so agent $i$'s expected payoff is given by $u(k,s) -c = \frac{1}{N}\pi(k,s) -c$ when she is one of the $k$ agents who exert effort, and $u(k,s)$ if she shirks while $k$ other agents exert effort.